Characters of the Mortal Kombat series: Sektor

-Sektor is an assassin and member of the Lin Kuei clan who agreed to became a cyborg.
+Sektor is an assassin and member of the Lin Kuei clan who agreed to become a cyborg.
 First appearing in Mortal Kombat 3, he and fellow cyborg Cyrax are tasked with finding and killing former member Kuai Liang.
 Returning as a hidden character in Mortal Kombat Gold, Sektor comes to view the Lin Kuei's grandmaster as inferior and kills him, but is defeated by Kuai Liang before he can claim the title and flees to Japan to form his own clan of cyborg ninjas.
 Following this, Sektor makes a minor appearance in Mortal Kombat: Armageddon.

 In Mortal Kombat (2011), after Raiden alters the timeline to avert the events of Armageddon, Sektor initially appears as a human Chinese member of the Lin Kuei who fervently supports the impending Cyber Lin Kuei initiative.
 After becoming a cyborg, he captures Kuai Liang to convert him as well before aligning himself with Outworld emperor Shao Kahn and assisting in his invasion of Earthrealm, only to be defeated by Nightwolf.
 As of Mortal Kombat X, Sektor was killed.
 While studying his memories, Kuai Liang discovers the former contributed to the Shirai Ryu clan's destruction and the feud between Kuai Liang and Hanzo Hasashi.
 Furthermore, the downloadable playable character Triborg sports a variation based on Sektor.

 In Mortal Kombat 11, a time-displaced Sektor was recruited by Kronika to help bolster her forces.
 To fulfill this task, he kidnapped several Lin Kuei clansmen and forcibly converted them into cyborgs until Kuai Liang, Hasashi, and Cyrax destroy his factory.
 Nonetheless, Kronika's forces recover Sektor's body and use him to complete the cyborg army before sacrificing them to destroy the Special Forces' base.